Learn more about a certain medical condition.

 Treatment and Prevention

 Some people’s neck muscle spasms are relieved temporarily by physical therapy and massage.
 One method of massage that has had some success involves slight pressure, which is applied to the jaw on the same side as the head rotation.
+A cervical collar (either soft or stiff) may be helpful.

 Certain chiropractic techniques, such as cervical manipulation and mobilization, may provide immediate- or short-term relief for those with acute neck pain.